 The local buses are not known for their punctuality or reliability.
 So do prepare yourself for some waiting!

-Bus stops around Ipoh are very minimal with facilities and don’t have the estimated arrival times for the buses either.
+Bus stops around Ipoh are simple, with no facilities (not even a small fan) except for a roof and a bench.
+They do not have any digital display for the estimated arrival times for the buses.

 Flying to Ipoh?
 There is a bus route that stops at the airport:

-But compared to the the driving time of 10 minutes, taking local bus is inefficient.
-If you take the T37 bus from Medan Kidd Station to Sultan Azlan Shah Airport, it will take more than 20 minutes.
+But compared to the driving time of 10 minutes, taking local bus is inefficient.
+If you take the T37 bus from Medan Kidd Station to Sultan Azlan Shah Airport (or vice versa), it will take more than 20 minutes.

 Bus T37: